Dark Matter as Incomplete Crystallization: Neutrality, Abundance, and a 1.719 GeV Mass from the Octahedral Void

 b

-the dense post-formation epoch, which is not attempted here.
-The forward mass prediction is
+formation and annihilation history is not attempted here, and the forward mass prediction is

 What we claim is: